WindChill404/Kirby-Squeak-Squad-APWORLD/README.md

   skips normal stage select, so a 2-1 chest for a treasure you'd already been sent could load already-opened.
 Its check isn't lost — please report it if you hit it and it causes trouble.
+- **The second Progressive Ability checks auto-send the scroll.** When you get a Progressive ability for the second time, you get the functions of having that scroll, and to do so the game has to make sure you have the scroll and it sets it.
+If you haven't already found that scroll, it will send the check of where it was, otherwise it would become an impossible check.
+Only scrolls are affected like this because they're the only collectibles that persist in levels.

 ---